dynatrace-perfclinics/dynatrace-getting-started/dashboards/adsb-iot-aircraft-monitoring/README.md

-# OpenTelemetry and Dynatrace IoT Dashboards for Aircraft monitoring
+# IoT Dashboards for Aircraft monitoring using OpenTelemetry and Dynatrace

 This repository contains all the JSON files for dashboards related to the blog [Leverage Edge IoT Data with OpenTelemetry and Dynatrace](https://www.dynatrace.com/news/blog/leverage-edge-iot-data-with-opentelemetry-and-dynatrace/).
 These dashboards are designed to help visualize and analyze aircraft data using OpenTelemetry and Dynatrace.